Posts Tagged ‘Ben’s Laws’

 If you find this useful, please pass it along to anyone else you think it might help.
 Comments, as always, are welcome.

-If you like my eBook and have a group you think would want to hear me present this message as an hour long talk please contact me.
-(The talk will be more interactive than the book, I’m a stand up comedian after all.)
+If you like my eBook and have a group you think would want to hear me present this message as an hour long talk, book me.
+The talk is based on the book, but funnier and more interactive, as I’m a stand up comedian after all.

 More Big Laws from Big Ben